kristianriis/Messages-App/README.md

 How to Run:
-Run in ide or call ./BuildApp.sh in project root to create a new .app file in the build folder.
+Run in ide or call ./BuildApp.sh in project root to create a new .app file in the build folder. (only arm macs)